chep/copilot-chat.el/Readme.md

 Try them and choose wisely.

+### Proxy
+The proxy can be configured with the curl backend.
+For the emacs-request backend, please refer to the emacs-request documentation if you need to configure a proxy.

+Use the variables `copilot-chat-curl-proxy`, `copilot-chat-curl-proxy-user-pass`, and `copilot-chat-curl-proxy-insecure` to set up a proxy.
+Refer to the documentation for each variable to learn how to use them.

+Proxies have not been thoroughly tested yet, so there may be bugs.
+Many options are missing for HTTPS proxies.
+Please open an issue if you need additional features.

 ## Usage
 ### Basic
 Start chatting with `copilot-chat-display`.
 Type your question in `*copilot-chat-prompt*` buffer, then press `C-c RET`.